ClaudioLutz/JobSearchAI/Documentation.md

 1. Loads configuration from `settings.json`
 2. Sets up logging
 3. Configures the ScrapeGraph scraper with a prompt to extract job details
-4. Scrapes job listings from the configured URLs (ostjob.ch)
+4. Scrapes job listings from the configured URLs (ostjob.ch) up to the configured maximum number of pages
 5. Saves the extracted data to a timestamped JSON file in the `data` directory

 **Output Format**: